jerydam/StakingContract/README.md

-This is a smart contract written in Solidity, a programming language for building decentralized applications on the Ethereum blockchain.
 The contract is called StakERC20 and it allows users to stake a specified ERC20 token and earn rewards in another ERC20 token, both of which can be set by the contract owner.

 The contract allows users to stake a certain amount of tokens, and in return, they receive a 20% annual percentage yield (APY) in the form of CVIII tokens.
 The staking ratio is 1:1, meaning that for every token staked, the user receives an equivalent amount of rewards.